Understanding Hemorrhoids -- the Basics

 Hemorrhoids are swollen blood vessels of the rectum.
 The hemorrhoidal veins are located in the lowest area of the rectum and the anus.
 Sometimes they swell so that the vein walls become stretched, thin, and irritated by passing bowel movements.
 Hemorrhoids are classified into two general categories: internal and external.

 Internal hemorrhoids lie far enough inside the rectum that you can't see or feel them.
 They don't usually hurt because there are few pain-sensing nerves in the rectum.
 Bleeding may be the only sign that they are there.
 Sometimes internal hemorrhoids prolapse, or enlarge and protrude outside the anal sphincter.
-If so, you may be able to see or feel them as moist, pink pads of skin that are pinker than the surrounding area.
+When this happens, you may be able to see or feel them as moist, pink pads of skin that are pinker than the surrounding area.
 Prolapsed hemorrhoids may hurt because the anus is dense with pain-sensing nerves.
 They usually recede into the rectum on their own; if they don't, they can be gently pushed back into place.

 External hemorrhoids lie within the anus and are usually painful.
-If an external hemorrhoid prolapses to the outside (usually in the course of passing a stool), you can see and feel it.
+If an external hemorrhoid prolapses to the outside (usually in the course of passing stool), you can see and feel it.
 Blood clots sometimes form within prolapsed external hemorrhoids, causing an extremely painful condition called a thrombosis.
 If an external hemorrhoid becomes thrombosed, it can look rather frightening, turning purple or blue, and could possibly bleed.
-Despite their appearance, thrombosed hemorrhoids are usually not serious but can be very painful.
+Despite their appearance, thrombosed hemorrhoids are usually not serious but can be painful.
 They will resolve themselves in a couple of weeks.
-If the pain is unbearable, your doctor can remove the thrombosed hemorrhoid, which stops the pain.
+If the pain is unbearable, your health care provider can remove the thrombosed hemorrhoid, which stops the pain.

 What Causes Hemorrhoids?